- Which states have the most expensive homeowners insurance rates?

-The states with the most expensive homeowners insurance rates
+Which states have the most expensive homeowners insurance rates?

 Florida, Louisiana and Kansas have the highest homeowners insurance rates in the U.S. when compared to the national average premium of $2,543 annually.